Best time to find cheap flights, 5% potential price drop

 What time of day is cheapest to fly?

-St Maarten flights can be made cheaper if you choose a flight at noon.
-Booking a flight in the morning will likely mean higher prices.
+St Maarten flights can be made cheaper if you choose a flight in the morning.
+Booking a flight in the afternoon will likely mean higher prices.

 An island of two halves, St Maarten offers an unusual mix of French and Dutch influence in a Caribbean setting.
 The two European powers have shared this island for centuries with the French occupying the northern half and the Dutch settled in the south.